saim22r/GitHub-Git-and-SSH/README.md

 # GitHub, Git and SSH key set up

-- Download and install Git version control onto your computer
+- Download and install GitBash and Git version control onto your computer.
+This can be done through a simple google search
-- Download and install GitBash onto your computer
-- Create a GitHub account
+- Create a GitHub account by visiting the GitHub homepage
-- Open GitBash to generate an SSH key
+- Open GitBash from start button as an administrator to generate an SSH key
-- Copy and paste `s0sh-keygen -t rsa -b 4096 -C "your_email@example.com"` replacing the email with your Github email
-- The above copy and paste is for windows only
+- Copy and paste `s0sh-keygen -t rsa -b 4096 -C "your_email@example.com"` replacing the email with your Github email.
+This is for windows only
+- Type in Use `cd .ssh` into the terminal
 - Keep pressing enter until a .pub appears
+- Type in cat id_rsa.pub to find the content
 - Copy and paste this .pub to GitHub. `Settings -> SSH keys -> New key`

 # Summary image of the steps